MikhailKravets/NeuroFlow/README.md

 # NN-Rust
 Neural Networks Rust library.
-For now, the library contains Multilayer Perceptron that is trained by Backpropagation algorythm.
+For now, the library contains Multilayer Perceptron that is trained by Backpropagation algorithm.

 ## Code Example
 XOR task with nn-rust library